artikcloud/artikcloud-js/docs/UsersApi.md

   'count': 56, // {Number} Desired count of items in the result set 'includeProperties': true, // {Boolean} Optional.
 Boolean (true/false) - If false, only return the user's device types.
 If true, also return device types shared by other users.
   'owner': "owner_example", // {String} Return owned and/or shared devices.
 Default to ALL.
-  'includeShareInfo': true // {Boolean} Include share info };
+  'includeShareInfo': true, // {Boolean} Include share info 'dtid': "dtid_example" // {String} Return only devices of this device type.
+If empty, assumes all device types allowed by the authorization.
+};

 var callback = function(error, data, response) {